Casauri Inc. Finds Success With SCORE, Emily and Helena McHugh

 Another reason Causari, Inc. has maintained momentum on a growth trajectory is by using broadband, which they see as a crucial element of their business model.
 “Without broadband, our time was spent in utter frustration and total inefficiency,” adds McHugh.
 “Broadband access is as basic as electricity and running water.
 I firmly believe that every small business–make that human being–should have access!!”

-As part of her project research, Emily had learned about many SBA programs, including SCORE.
+As part of her project research, Emily learned about many SBA programs, including SCORE.
 She visited Newark, NJ SCORE Chapter and began meeting with Volunteer Mentor Lou Zivi, who counseled her on business start-ups, setting priorities, and obtaining financing.
 Emily also had several sessions with Dan Frisch, a former accountant, who helped fine-tune her business plan.

 A year into her business start-up project, Emily met SCORE Mentor Stephanie Farrar, an instructor at the Fashion Institute of Technology in New York City.
 "It was wonderful to work with someone directly involved with the fashion industry," Emily says.
 "She offered many ideas on the creative side, and encouraged me to attend seminars and other meetings where she would introduce me to her industry contacts."